pawelo446/Fokusd-showcase/README.md

 # Fokusd-showcase

-# 🎯 Fokusd – Smart Focus & Distraction Blocker
+# 🎯 Fokusd - Smart Focus & Distraction Blocker

-> **🚧 Project Status:** Currently in active development and beta testing.
+> **🚧 Project Status:** Currently in active development and beta testing

-**Fokusd** is an innovative iOS application designed to help users fight impulsive usage of social media and other distracting apps during focus sessions.
-Leveraging **ARKit computer vision**, Apple's **Family Controls framework**, and sophisticated **3D graphics with AR animations**, Fokusd forces users to deliberately interact with the real world—by scanning a selected physical photo, poster, or image—to regain access to restricted applications.
+**Fokusd** is an iOS application that combines **ARKit computer vision**, Apple's **Family Controls framework**, and **3D graphics with AR animations** to help users manage digital distractions.
+The app requires users to scan a physical photo using AR to unlock restricted applications, introducing deliberate, mindful actions to prevent reflexive app usage.

-This unique approach aims to prevent reflexive, habitual app usage by introducing deliberate, mindful actions.

 ---